brobson/anna.github.io/_posts/2015-02-27-6-Things-Your-Business-Can-Learn-from-Quebec.markdown

 ---
 layout: post
 title: "6 Things Your Business Can Learn from Quebec’s Jagged Justice System"
-tags: business, justice, quebec, leadership
+tags: business justice quebec leadership
 ---

-##6 Things Your Business Can Learn from Quebec’s Jagged Justice System
+# 6 Things Your Business Can Learn from Quebec’s Jagged Justice System

 Today started with a cold blast up the skirt of all that is ethical.
 I speak, of course of the Judge in Quebec who refused to hear a woman’s case because she wore a hijab.